Have you heard of the 7 baby steps?

 Save 3-6 months of expenses in a

-Once all of your debt is destroyed, it is time to fully fund your emergency fund.
+Once all of your debt is destroyed, it is time to fund your emergency fund fully.
 This means that you want to save 3-6 months of expenses.

 If someone in your household loses their job or is injured, you will need these funds.
 Having a fully-funded emergency fund will prepare you for the unexpected.

-At some point, an emergency will arise and you’ll be ever so thankful you tackled baby step 3.
+An emergency will arise at some point, and you’ll be ever so thankful you tackled baby step 3.

 How much should I save?